List of BanG Dream! characters: Eve Wakamiya

 Eve Wakamiya (若宮 イヴ, Wakamiya Ivu) is the keyboardist of Pastel Palettes and a third-year student at Hanasakigawa, making her the youngest yet tallest member of the band.
 She is half-Japanese and half-Finnish and grew up in Finland.
 Eve is easygoing and kind towards everyone, loves and is fascinated by Japanese culture, and believes in the way of bushido.
 Outside of the band, she is a member of Hanasakigawa's flower arrangement, kendo, and tea ceremony clubs.
 Eve is also a part-time employee at Hazawa Coffee.

-Before joining Pastel Palettes, she was a model at the agency.
-A classmate of Kasumi's during her first year, Eve quickly befriends Poppin'Party and Hello, Happy World!'s members when they participate in a sakura viewing party.
-Due to her friendly nature, she struggles with lying when she wishes to impress her Finnish friend Hanne upon her arrival in Japan, and with quelling an argument between Pastel Palettes fans during a live concert.
-She eventually overcomes these tribulations with her bandmates and ideals learned from bushido.

 Eve is voiced by former SKE48 member Sawako Hata, while she is portrayed by Skyler Sinclair in the dub.

 Hello, Happy World!

 Hello, Happy World! (ハロー、ハッピーワールド！, Harō, Happī Wārudo!), often shorthanded to HaroHapi (ハロハピ) was formed by Kokoro Tsurumaki in her dream of making people smile all around the world.
 The band is popular with children and they often perform at preschools and children's hospitals, though their music has appeal across all age ranges from swing music ("Goka!
 Gokai!?
 Phantom Thief!") to hip hop ("Worldwide Treasure!").
 They are named after their sole mission to "make the world happy" through their music.
 Their catchphrase is "Happy, Lucky, Smile, Yay~!" ("Happy, Lucky, Smile, Hooray~!" in the localization), which is also shortened to "HLSY".

 In the anime's second season, the band helps Poppin'Party with planning their self-sponsored show before participating in it themselves.
 In the game, Hello, Happy World! has three band stories: "Smiles To The World!
 Hello, Happy Union!" details their creation and helping an injured friend; "I Need You!" focuses on their plans to restore an old amusement park; and "Smile Connection!" details their trip to a foreign country.